opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/creating_dataset_with_images.rst

 Sourcing media files via URLs
 ------------------------------

-This method consists of sourcing any :doc:`supported format <supported_formats>` file containing URLs of media files stored in a remote server and using a processor to define the media files and extract their metadata.
+This method consists of sourcing any :ref:`supportedformats` file containing URLs of media files stored in a remote server and using a processor to define the media files and extract their metadata.

 .. admonition:: Note
    :class: note